remember711/flashUSDT/README.md

 ## 🔐 Key Features

-- **Anti-DEX Protection:** Cannot be traded or added to liquidity pools.
 - **Private Ecosystem Use:** Primarily used for internal transfers and testing scenarios.
 - **Visual Clone:** Symbol and decimals match original USDT (6 decimals).